aakers24/THM/Paths/SOC1/SOC1.md

 #### Windows Filesystem Forensics

-* Windows Prefetch Files - Information about run programs are stored in "C:\Windows\Prefetch" with an extention of `.pf` in case of further frequent use to increase efficiency.
+* Windows Prefetch Files - Information about run programs are stored in "C:\Windows\Prefetch" with an extension of `.pf` in case of further frequent use to increase efficiency.

     * pf files contain last run times, run count, and files/handles used.